kyuupichan/ieee754/docs/ieee754.rst

 Once constructed, :class:`Binary` objects are immutable.

 Binary objects share many properties with other built-in numeric types such as `float` and `int`.
-The usual mathematical operations and special methods apply.
+The usual mathematical operations and special methods apply; the thread's default context is used as the context.
 Likewise Binary objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted and coerced to another type (such as `float` and `int`).
+Conversion to `bool` is a quiet operation.

 Binary objects behave the same as `float` object for the ``%`` and ``//`` operators::